-One of my few consolations at the time was that I wasn’t named after a vegetable, like our Jasper, whose surname I had by that time shortened to a four letter word still beginning and ending with the same letters.
-But then, at that time, I’m sure vegetables were getting far more action than me, thanks to him.
+One of my few consolations at the time was that I wasn’t named after a root vegetable, like our Jasper, whose surname I had by that time shortened to a four letter word still beginning and ending with the same letters.
+But then, at that time, I’m sure root vegetables were getting far more action than me, thanks to him.

 Anyway, I digress, in the USA they have something called the ‘lemon law’ that says if you buy a duff car, the manufacturer is obliged to buy it back from you.
 This is a fantastic piece of legislation for consumers.